 The (Same-Situation) Golden Rule

-Are you willing that if you were in their same situation then this would be done to you?
+If you were in their same situation, would you want this done to you?

 * Gensler, Harry J., SJJ; Ethics and the Golden Rule